NullArray/SBD/README.md

 ### Note

-SBD was released to be a complimentary script to my [RootHelper](https://github.com/NullArray/RootHelper) tool.
+SBD was written to be a complimentary script to my [RootHelper](https://github.com/NullArray/RootHelper) tool.
 But I have decided to release it as a stand-alone version as well